-Don’t just visit Ireland, understand it, with a visit to EPIC, the winner of Europe’s Leading Tourist Attraction at the World Travel Awards 2019.
-You won’t find leprechauns or pots of gold here, but you will discover that what it means to be Irish expands far beyond the borders of Ireland through the stories of Irish emigrants who became scientists, politicians, poets, artists and even outlaws all over the world.
+Don’t just visit Ireland, understand it, with a visit to EPIC The Irish Emigration Museum in Dublin City.
+You will not find leprechauns or pots of gold here, but you will discover that what it means to be Irish expands far beyond the borders of Ireland through the stories of Irish emigrants who became scientists, politicians, poets, artists and even outlaws all over the world.
 Discover Ireland from the outside in and find out why saying “I’m Irish” is one of the biggest conversation starters, no matter where you are.

 You can learn more about your Irish ancestry through the Irish Family History Centre (IFHC) which is also located at the museum.
 Here you can access valuable records, speak with a genealogy expert and join the online community of people on a quest to learn about their Irish roots.
 See the website for the EPIC and IFHC Combo Ticket.

-EPIC is located in The CHQ Building, a beautifully restored 200-year-old Georgian warehouse that stands proudly on the banks of the Liffey and is established as an attractive recreation, retail, food and events hub in Dublin city centre.
+EPIC The Irish Emigration Museum is located in The CHQ Building, a beautifully restored 200-year-old Georgian warehouse that stands proudly on the banks of the Liffey and is established as an attractive recreation, retail, food and events hub in Dublin City centre.

 If you need refreshment, you have the Urban Brewery and Ely's wine bar in the same CHQ building.
 Both are excellent for lovers of fine wine, cocktails, special craft beers and lovely food.
 You can sit outside on sunny days, or eat downstairs in the atmospheric old cellar vaults.